How do you know if a rental property is potentially a good investment?

 - Fees for an appraisal required by a lender.

 Marginal Tax Rate - The marginal tax rate is the percentage of tax a taxpayer pays on the next dollar earned.
-The marginal rate for each tax payer depends on their income and filing status.
-You may check the details in IRS Publication 17 - Additional Material.
+The marginal rate for each taxpayer depends on their income and filing status.
+You may check the details on the IRS.gov website.

 Capital Gain Tax Rate - If the investor sells the property for more than the "Adjusted Basis" there is a capital gain, and the investor will usually have to pay a capital gain tax.
 Enter the tax rate used to calculate the tax due on the gain.